matrix-org/matrix-spec-proposals/proposals/1640-event-id-as-hashes.md

 -   The event no longer needs to be signed by the domain of the event ID (but still needs to be signed by the sender’s domain)

--   In redactions we currently allow them if the domain of the redaction event ID matches the domain of the event ID its redacting.
+-   We currently allow redactions if the domain of the redaction event ID matches the domain of the event ID its redacting.
 This allows self redaction for servers, but would no longer be possible and there isn’t an obvious way round it.
 The only practical suggestion to this is to accept the redactions and only check if we should redact the target event once we received the target event.